pints-team/pints/docs/source/transformations.rst

 .. currentmodule:: pints

-:class:`Transform` are objects that provide some convenience parameter transformation from the model parameter space to a search space.
-It can be passed to the :class:`OptimisationController` and :class:`MCMCController` when doing optimisation and inference.
+:class:`Transform` objects provide methods to transform between different representations of a parameter space; for example from a "model space" where parameters have units and some physical counterpart to a "search space" where parameters are non-dimensionalised and less-recognisable to the modeller but easier to deal with mathematically.

+To perform optimisation or sampling in a transformed space, users can choose to write their :class:`pints.ForwardModel` in "search space" directly.
+But an alternative is to write the ``ForwardModel`` in model parameters, and pass a :class:`Transform` object to e.g. an :classs:`OptimisationController` or :class:`MCMCController`.

-Parameter transformation is important in many situations, for example transforming from a constrainted parameter space to some unconstrained variable search space using :class:`RectangularBoundariesTransform`.
-Once the `Transform` object is defined and passed to a controller, all the transformation work is done behind the scenes by the controller.
+Parameter transformation can be useful in many situations, for example transforming from a constrainted parameter space to some unconstrained variable search space using :class:`RectangularBoundariesTransform` leads to crucial performance improvements for many methods.

 Example::